Mount Fromme (Washington)

-Mount Fromme is a 6705 ft mountain summit located within Olympic National Park in Jefferson County of Washington state.
+Mount Fromme is a 6705 ft mountain summit in Olympic National Park in Jefferson County of Washington state.
 It is situated at the head of Dosewallips River, within the Daniel J. Evans Wilderness.
 The nearest higher neighbor is Mount Claywood, 0.6 mi to the northwest.
 Other nearby peaks include Lost Peak, 1.8 mi to the northeast, and Sentinel Peak, 1.4 mi to the southeast.
 Precipitation runoff from the mountain drains east into headwaters of the Dosewallips River, and west into Hayes River, which is a tributary of the Elwha River.
 Topographic relief is significant as the summit rises 2,250 feet (685 m) above Dose Meadows in approximately one mile.

 History

 The mountain was named in 1920 by The Mountaineers to honor Rudo Lorenzo Fromme (1882–1973), a supervisor for Olympic National Forest from 1913 through 1926.
 Rudo Fromme provided assistance to the club, which was building a trail.
 This geographical feature's name was officially adopted in 1961 by the U.S. Board on Geographic Names.